Madge Bellamy: Career decline and scandal

 By the early 1940s, Bellamy's career had virtually ended.
 She garnered considerable media attention when, on January 20, 1943, she was arrested in San Francisco and charged with assault with a deadly weapon after firing a .32 caliber revolver at her former lover, wealthy lumber executive Albert Stanwood Murphy, three times.
 Bellamy had been having an affair with Murphy for five years before he ended the relationship in October 1942.
 After learning that Murphy had married former model June Almy shortly after their breakup, Bellamy traveled to San Francisco to confront him and "... make him suffer somehow."

-She later admitted that she waited around Murphy's apartment in the Nob Hill area for four days.
+Bellamy later admitted that she waited around Murphy's apartment in the Nob Hill area for four days.
 She eventually spotted Murphy leaving the Pacific-Union Club on January 20.
 While Murphy was getting into his car, Bellamy fired three shots at him.
 She later said, "I wasn't within speaking distance [of Murphy], but he saw me and shouted something I didn't understand.
 Maybe it was 'don't.'
 Then I guess I shot at him.
 He ducked and ran."
 She fired three times, hitting Murphy's car twice while the third shot missed.
 Witnesses wrestled the gun out of her hand.

 Shortly after the shooting, Bellamy claimed that she did not intend to harm Murphy and that she "... just wanted to see him.
 He wouldn't see me so I took the little gun with me. [...]
 I had had the little gun so long I thought it was just a toy."
 She was also quoted as saying, "I only winged him, which is what I meant to do.
 Believe me, I'm a crack shot".
 On February 11, 1943, Bellamy pleaded guilty to the lesser charge of violating a gun law and was given a suspended six-month sentence.
 She was also sentenced to one year of probation.

 In July 1943, Bellamy sued Murphy for divorce in Las Vegas claiming that she and Murphy were married by "mutual consent" in April 1941 and had lived as husband and wife up until Murphy ended the relationship.
 She charged Murphy with "extreme mental cruelty" and asked for both temporary and permanent alimony.
 In December 1943, Albert Stanwood Murphy asked that the court dismiss the suit, stating that he and Bellamy "are not now and have never been husband and wife".

 On January 4, 1944, a Nevada court denied Bellamy's divorce suit on the grounds that she and Murphy had never legally been married.
 One day after Bellamy's divorce case was dismissed, she was awarded a reported six-figure out-of-court settlement from Murphy.

 The shooting and divorce filing generated publicity for Bellamy, but effectively ended her already fading career.
 She made her last screen appearance in Northwestern film Northwest Trail in 1945.
-She returned to the stage in 1946 in the Los Angeles production of Holiday Lady, after which she retired.
+Bellamy returned to the stage in 1946 in the Los Angeles production of Holiday Lady, after which she retired.